What is taken in by contemplation

 reopening my eyes, the world was bathed in beautiful white light.
 I dropped out

-of university for a year, exploring unknown worlds within myself, each step in
+of university for two years, exploring unknown worlds within myself, each step in

 nature sending waves of love and happiness through my body.